bbauska/TUMx-DWAPNx/README.md

 nodes of this element contain the actual shapes to draw.

-In this case, it\'s a single path element and path element
+In this case, it&apos;s a single path element and path element

 our freestyle shapes, so to say, where the shape of the element is defined by the user,